Azure/KeyVault-Secrets-Rotation-StorageAccount-PowerShell/README.md

 Functions require following information stored in secret as tags:

 * $secret.Tags["ValidityPeriodDays"] - number of days, it defines expiration date for new secret
-* $secret.Tags["CredentialId"] - StorageAccount key id (key1/key2)
+* $secret.Tags["CredentialId"] - Storage Account credential id (i.e. key1/key2)
-* $secret.Tags["ProviderAddress"] - StorageAccount Resource Id
+* $secret.Tags["ProviderAddress"] - Storage Account Resource Id

-You can create new secret with above tags and StorageAccount key as value or add those tags to existing secret with StorageAccount key.
+You can create new secret with above tags and Storage Account key as value or add those tags to existing secret with Storage Account key.
 For automated rotation expiry date will also be required - key vault triggers 'SecretNearExpiry' event 30 days before expiry.

 There are two available functions performing same rotation: